parisepigenetics/bibs/_training/cluster_training_230612.md

 # Job arrays examples

-## Take all files matching a patern in a directory
+## Take all files matching a pattern in a directory
 Example
 ```sh
 #SBATCH --array=0-7   # if 8 files to proccess